Choosing a wedding videographer for your wedding is a little like choosing between an apple and an orange.

 - What is your turn around time?

 Turn around times vary for different studios.
 This is where an understanding of video editing helps.
-Unlike any other vendor, video editing requires very unique post wedding work.
+Unlike any other vendor, video editing requires very unique post-wedding work.
 The wedding is just part of the process.
 Your videographer will spend time putting the pieces of your wedding video together.
 So turn around times vary depending on how much footage there is, extras added in such as much choice, color correction and so on.
-Video editing is lot like painting a portrait or writing a story.
+Video editing is a lot like painting a portrait or writing a story.
 So ask about turn around times.
 Be patient and communicate with your videography studio if you have questions.
 The last thing you want is your video to be rushed.

 It’s Not Photography (the technical stuff)

 Since we provide both wedding photography and wedding videography.
-We see benefits of both.
+We see the benefits of both.
 We also recognize the big differences between the two.

 The main differences between wedding photography and wedding videography are;